eclipse-imagen/imagen/docs/guide/acquisition/index.md

 The `SeekableStream` class adds several `read` methods to the already extensive java.io.`DataInput` class, including methods for reading data in little-endian (LE) order.
 In Java, all values are written in big-endian fashion.
-However, JAI needs methods for reading data that is not produced by Java; data that is produced on other platforms that produce data in the little-endian fashion.
+However, ImageN needs methods for reading data that is not produced by Java; data that is produced on other platforms that produce data in the little-endian fashion.
 [Table 4-4](acquisition) is a complete list of the methods to